chloebessiere/kmerator/README.md

 You’ll need a genome and a transcriptome, fasta format.
 You can reuse the jellyfish of the genome in the options.

 Interpretations of counts will differ, depending of the “level” option :
--gene
+- gene
--transcript
+- transcript
--chimeras (must not be fount in your reference, genome or transcriptome)
+- chimeras (must not be fount in your reference, genome or transcriptome)

 ## Dependencies :